Charleswyt/tf_audio_steganalysis/README.md

     Note: HPF and ABS is applied at the pre-processing

+* The method of pre-processing
+    There are positive and negative values in QMDCT coefficients matrix.
+The values in interval [-15, 15] is modified.
+    The ratio of values in [-15, 15] is more than 99%, as the figure shown.
+    * Abs
+    * Truncation
+    * Down-sampling

 * Training <br>
     `python main.py train -data_dir EECS 128 2 -model_dir -log_dir`